 Find information about building / renovating a home at the Nags Head Building Inspections page.

 Our Town Code of Ordinances is available online to search.

 To learn the difference between public and private streets, read through the Private Streets FAQs (PDF).

 Go to the Emergency Preparedness page for information on hurricanes, evacuation, and re-entry.

-The Public Works Facility is located at 2200 Lark Avenue, off of Eighth Street behind the bowling alley.
+The Public Services facility is located at 2200 Lark Avenue, off of Eighth Street behind the bowling alley.

 You can call us at 252-441-1122, fax us at 252-441-3350 or send us an email.

 Reporting a Streetlight/ Traffic Light outage or malfunction can be reported by the following methods:

 Click HERE to submit an online request

 Email us at email@example.com